 It always comes down to the offer.

-Not that long ago the owner of a local business wanted me to create ads which said, “Mention you heard this ad and get a free key chain from Acme Widgets.”
+Not that long ago the owner of a local business (who used to license the software for lawn installation companies) wanted me to create ads which said, “Mention you heard this ad and get a free key chain from Acme Widgets.”
 I agreed that any medium not able to deliver the message should not be included in his advertising budget.

 Then I pointed out that a much more fair test would be “Mention you heard this ad and receive a free $100 bill.”
 He sputtered something about the stupidest thing he’d ever heard and slammed down the phone.